anoved/hmstl/README.md

 [![Printed model of sample scene](tests/scene-thick-print.jpg)](tests/scene-thick-print.jpg)

+## Scale and Orientation

+Each pixel in the input heightmap is output as a unit quad (1 unit extent in xy plane) comprised of two triangles.
+By default, Z values are assumed to use the same units; use the `-z` option to set the correct scale.

+The upper left pixel of the input heightmap is output centered at x/y 0/h, where h is the y extent of the heightmap, with the bottom of the model at z 0.
+Because the output pixel quads are 1 unit square centered over the pixel coordinates, the actual upper left extent of the output model is at -0.5, h + 0.5.

 ## Post-Processing

 Meshlab's *Quadric Edge Collapse Decimation* filter is suitable for simplifying `hmstl` output to reduce the number of faces without losing important features.
 Use various constraints such as *Preserve Boundary* or *Planar Simplification* to ensure original edges are preserved.